Vyral/base-template/agent-training.md

 **Time Management: The Key to Working Less, August 2018** — [Video](https://www.youtube.com/watch?v=HdJQ1mRWHeg&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/i31bxi6ugd79dff/AAC2sgoKh_1CBH2hEzymH1PHa?dl=0&preview=Aug+18+-+Time+Management.ppt)

-We all know that time management is the key to delegating, working less, having more fun, and increasing profits.
-The question is, how do we achieve it?
-It may seem counterintuitive, but the first step in freeing up your time is by implementing structure.
-If you are looking for more insight on how to increase your productivity and manage your time, I encourage you to watch this 30-minute webinar covering what it takes to effectively manage your time.
+If you find yourself working too many hours and getting burned out from work, you’re not alone.
+You probably already know that the next step is to build out a team.
+Obviously, this will allow you to create time for you to work in your unique ability, to cater to your clients, and to have a balanced life.
+If you’re struggling to build out your team, I encourage you to watch this 30-minute webinar discussing what takes to build a successful team, and how it will help you increase profits, give your clients better service, and ultimately, give you more free time.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HdJQ1mRWHeg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="1045" height="588" src="https://www.youtube.com/embed/cURa-Q2Isi8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Previous Webinars: